logoran/logoran/docs/guide.md

 ## Async operations

-  Async function and promise forms Koa's foundation, allowing you to write non-blocking sequential code.
+  Async function and promise forms Logoran's foundation, allowing you to write non-blocking sequential code.
 For example this middleware reads the filenames from `./docs`, and then reads the contents of each markdown file in parallel before assigning the body to the joint result.